-If you hold ADSs or common shares in any year in which we are a PFIC, you will be required to file Internal Revenue Service Form 8621 regarding distributions received on the ADSs or common shares and any gain realized on the disposition of the ADSs or common shares.
+Under recently enacted legislation, each U.S. Holder of a PFIC is required to file an annual report containing such information as the United States Treasury may require.
+In addition, if a U.S. Holder holds ADSs or common shares in any year in which we are a PFIC, such holder will be required to file Internal Revenue Service Form 8621 regarding distributions received on the ADSs or common shares and any gain realized on the disposition of the ADSs or common shares.